raom1/NLP-twitter-science-news/README.md

 #### Sentiment Analysis
 Sentiment analysis was performed and the most frequent words in each group and their associated positive or negative sentiment were displayed in a bar chart.
-Comparisons can then be made to see if a particular group is more often positive or negative.
+Comparisons can then be made to see if a particular group is more often positive or negative.<br>
 ![sentiment](/images/sentiment.png)

 #### Word Correlation